-Boy Shot 4-Year-Old Sister Multiple Times, Mom Reportedly Cleaned Up And Went Back To Work An Hour Later
+Boy Shot Four-Year-Old Sister Multiple Times, Mom Reportedly Cleaned Up And Went Back To Work An Hour Later

 An Ohio woman allegedly went back to work after learning that her eight-year-old son had shot his four-year-old sister multiple times with a rifle.
 Alyssa Edwards had left both kids unattended while at work when she received a call from her son that he had shot his sister.

 According to an arrest report made available to People, the family kept a small caliber rifle with other firearms in a safe and the eight-year-old boy purportedly knew how to open it.
-Authorities are claiming that the boy took the rifle from the safe, loaded it and repeatedly shot his sister.
+Authorities are claiming that the boy took the rifle from the safe, loaded it, and repeatedly shot his sister.

 The boy allegedly called his 27-year-old mother, who excused herself from work to check on her daughter’s injuries.
 However, prosecutors are saying that Edwards only dressed her daughter’s wounds, disposed of a bloody bed cover before returning back to work.